 - Heat olive oil over moderate – high heat in a medium frypan.
 Add onions and saute until soft and golden (6 – 8 mins).

 - Add garlic.
 Saute for a further 30 secs.

 - Add the diced tomatoes and saute until softened (2 mins).

 - Add the remaining ingredients.

 - Simmer for 15 – 20 mins or until sauce has thickened to your liking.
 Have a taste and adjust seasoning if required.

 - Transfer gnocchi to the frypan.
 Cook for a couple of minutes.

 - Serve immediately with grated parmesan and finely chopped parsley.

 - Any variety of potato considered good for mashing could be used.
 I use the ever reliable brushed / all purpose potato.
 Easy!
 Other varieties you might like to try include Desiree, Dutch Cream and Golden Delight.
 I’ve tried them all with good results.
 If you’re in the US or Canada, you need to look for Yukon Golds or Russets.
 Maris Piper, King Edwards or Charlottes are considered a good choice if you’re in the UK.
 For other parts of the world, select any potato that is starchy.

 - It’s so important not to water log your potatoes when boiling.
-Depending on the size of your potatoes, it could take at least 45 mins or a little more.
+Depending on the size of your potatoes, it could take at least 45 mins.
 Keep an eye on them after the 30 min mark.
 Pierce with a tooth pick to determine if they are ready.
 Don’t keep piercing unnecessarily or they will become water logged.
 If you notice that the skin has split and is beginning to peel away, remove potatoes from the pot or they will start taking in water.

 - I lay paper towels on my work surface – any moisture released from the potatoes as they are being riced will be absorbed by the paper towels.
 It’s not essential – it’s just what l do.